-I am a PhD student in the Department of Statistics at UCLA.
-My research focuses on the mathematical theory of deep learning.
+I am a PhD student in the Department of Statistics and Data Science at UCLA.
+I work on the mathematical theory of deep learning.
 I am fortunate to be advised by Guido Montúfar.

 liangshuang at g.ucla.edu / Google scholar

-06/25: Invited talk at Scalable Statistical Machine Learning Lab, UCSD.
+Jun 25: Invited talk at the Scalable Statistical Machine Learning Lab, UCSD.

 I aim to better understand the learning of neural networks from optimization perspectives.
 In particular, I am excited about: